Ridha-ELGHOUL/github-slideshow/_posts/0000-01-02-Ridha-ELGHOUL.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-this is a ne quotes
+Adding a new quotes on the main project
 Adding a new check
 Check 1: \n
 Check 2: